 - 1 Stop the Markvision Enterprise service.

-For more information, see step 1 of "Backing up the database and application files" on page 24. - To more information, see step tor backing up the database and application mes - 2 Browse to the folder where Markvision Enterprise is installed.
+- For more information, see step 1 of "Backing up the database and application files" on page 23.

+- 2 Browse to the folder where Markvision Enterprise is installed.

-For example, C:\Program Files\
+- For example, C:\Program Files\

-3 Restore the application files.
+- 3 Restore the application files.